DominikOzvald/msc-dominik-ozvald-2026/README.md

  The data directory is organized into two sections based on data origin and purpose.
  The `Data/dummy/` directory contains synthetically generated data divided into sets for training, testing, and training the reconstruction model; the set intended for the reconstruction model contains no anomalies.
  Anomalies form the four key categories were inserted and automatically labeled.
 This set was generated using scripts form `src/data_generation` in a GitHub Action workflow.\
  The `Data/gha/` directory contains real, labeled logs from the GHALogs dataset, divided into training and testing subsets.
-This data was taken from real public GitHub repositories and labeled by hand for the use in this thesis.
+ This data was gathered from real public GitHub repositories and labeled by hand for the use in this thesis.
- This only a subset containing only workflow runs with anomalies.
+ This only a subset containing only workflow runs with anomalies.\
+ The synthetic data set is used to train and evaluate the models, while GHALogs is use to evaluate the transferability of the GHA-AIOps approach to real CI/CD logs.

 ## Models
 - **autoencoder**: